KC2016/DS-TechLabs-Program/README.md

-# DS-TechLabs-Program, 2023
+# DS-TechLabs-Program
-Description of my role and contributions to the GeoFree app project during the Data Science track at TechLabs.
+Description of my role and contributions to the GeoFree app project during the Data Science track at TechLabs, 2023.

 My duties:
 - Analysis of Ordnung data